University South Florida is one of nine CRNA schools in Florida.

 CRNA Degree offered

-Admission for the following fall starts April 1st.
-October 15th is the priority deadline and when the university will begin accepting students.
-They will continue accepting applications until February 15th on a space available basis.
+Admission opens on March 15th.
+August 15th is the priority deadline and when the university will begin accepting students.
+They will continue accepting applications until February 15th on a space-available basis.

 Entire Program Cost of CRNA School at University South Florida.